Philip-Leftwich/physalia-stats-intro/docs/20-writing-functions.md

 ## map

+`map` is the tidyverse equivalent of `apply` it work well with %>% and there are a few extended functions to it works better with tibbles and dataframes

 The basic syntax is map(`.x` = SEQUENCE, `.f` = FUNCTION, OTHER ARGUMENTS).
 In a bit more detail:

 * `.x` = are the inputs upon which the .f function will be iteratively applied - e.g. a vector of jurisdiction names, columns in a data frame, or a list of data frames